 Delaware Unemployment Benefit Questions

-How much can I receive in benefits?
+How can I calculate my expected weekly benefits?

 What can I do if I am denied benefits?

 You may appeal within 10 calendar days and request a hearing on the facts.
 The appeal must be filed in writing or in person at your local unemployment insurance office and it must be filed within 10 calendar days.
 Your signature must be included on the request for appeal.